What's the meaning of the phrase 'Hoity-toity'?

 The change from one meaning to the other seems to be due to the pronunciation of hoity as heighty and the subsequent allusion to highness or haughtiness.
 Two 18th century dictionaries give intermediate forms:

-Francis Grose's A classical of the vulgar tongue, 1785 "Heighty toity, a hoydon, or romping girl."
+Francis Grose's Classical Dictionary of the Vulgar Tongue, 1785 "Heighty toity, a hoydon, or romping girl."

 See other reduplicated phrases.